Meltingly tender slow-cooked pork hocks with sauerkraut, a German classic recipe perfect for cooking in the slow cooker.

 - Sold in a can, jar, bag, or fresh from a barrel at the butcher's.

-- All sorts are delicious, the butcher’s sort might be the finest, but the canned variety is good as well, not to mention that it is more convenient, as it can be bought way in advance and can be stored for ages.
+- All sorts are delicious.
+The butcher’s sort might be the finest, but the canned variety is good as well.
+Not to mention that it is more convenient, as it can be bought way in advance and stored for ages.

 Where to buy it?

-Look for German brands, like Mildessa/ Hengstenberg (Amazon affiliate link).
-Even if they might cost a little more, they are worth it if what you are looking for is genuine taste and texture.
+Look for German brands, like Mildessa/ Hengstenberg (the Amazon affiliate link opens in a new tab).
+Even if they might cost a little more, they are worth it if you are looking for genuine taste and texture.
 You might find these products in larger supermarkets, maybe those with an Ethnic food section, or in German/European/Eastern European food stores.

 Other ingredients: